Skip to main content

 • An estate planning lawyer will help you understand what your options are as you plan for your future and your children’s future.
 If you have young children, it would be in your best interest to create an estate plan, and especially a plan for your children as soon as possible.
 If you were to pass unexpectedly, your young children will need a plan for their protection, caretaking, and financial support.
 An attorney specializing in estate planning will aid in helping you create this plan.
 Contact a North Kingstown estate planning lawyer today and start planning for your future!

-The firm of McCarthy Law offers every potential client a confidential consultation at absolutely no cost to you.
+The firm of McCarthy Law offers every potential client a confidential discovery call at absolutely no cost to you.
 This meeting is where you can get all your questions about your own estate needs or your concern for the needs of someone in your family.

 During the meeting you’ll be asked: